Introduction to Prudence Concept in Accounting

 Examples are given below:

 - A trade agreement with a customer is under process.
 There is a high possibility of crystalizing the agreement.
 Even if the agreement is finally made, prudence will make sure that the company does not recognize revenue unless it actually starts selling the products under the agreement.
-Also, there should be no doubt in the realization of revenue.
+Also, there should be no doubt about the realization of revenue.

 - A company has investments to the tune of $ 105,000 (Cost).
 It can be sold in the market at $ 135,000.
 But you cannot show the investments at $ 135,000 by recognizing the profit of $ 30,000.
 You cannot overstate the assets.
 The investments will still be presented at $ 105000 only.